Prelf1992/distributed-ml-training-system/README.md

 * Commit 395: Perf: Add new feature UI for better readability. at 2025-12-15 16:38:18
 * Commit 396: CI: Improve styling of algorithm for better readability. at 2025-12-15 14:47:14
 * Commit 397: Test: Update build config script for better maintainability. at 2025-12-15 14:03:48
+* Commit 398: Refactor: Improve styling of module to enhance functionality. at 2025-12-15 17:10:54